coderMaff/theLodge/README.md

         In the "Sunrise Sunset URL" enter the URL for sunrisesunset.io with your longitude and latitude embeded - See here for more information - https://sunrisesunset.io/

         Use the save button to save your settings and return to the data screen, and the export button to export them to a json file.
 Once exported you can import them into another device or import them at a later point.

+        Dates for the coundown are in the format YYYY-MM-DDTHH:MM:SSZ

+        Use the Enable buttons to turn on and off the various widgets

+        Use the Export button to back up your settings and drag a settings file back to the "Import - Drop file here" to import a previously backed up set of settings.

+        Use "Use Defaults" for a quick start example to get you up and running.

         All URLs are stored localy in your browser in localStorage